the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 - **Headquarters (HQ) you need 17k armor HP + 65% omni resists.**

 You still need to fly the correct doctrine fits however.
 You are allowed to use module variants meta4+ for anything but the following: **Tank modules, this includes rigs**.
-Upgrading modules is fine in almost all situations except on the nogank doctrine fits.
+Upgrading modules is fine in almost all situations except on the antigank doctrine fits.

 ## Ship Settings